 As discussed in note 12, the Company is party to an arrangement with Iridium and the additional investors which allows the Company to exert significant influence over the strategic financial and operating activities of Aireon.
 The Company's investment in Aireon is held through NAV CANADA Satellite, Inc. This arrangement is an investment in an associate and the Company will have a right to the net assets of Aireon upon exercising its right to convert its preferred interests to common interests.
 As at August 31, 2021, the Company's share of Aireon's net assets is \$nil and therefore the Company's share of Aireon's net income (loss) and OCI is \$nil.
-Until the Company exercises its right to convert its preferred interests to common interests, it does not have access to Aireon's net assets and accordingly this investment is accounted for as a financial instrument.
+Until the Company exercises its right to convert its preferred interests to Aireon's net assets and accordingly this investment is accounted for as a financial instrument.